Liza Minnelli (album): Critical reception

-According to Record World's review "Liza has adopted the easy, relaxed style of the label's summer, showing herself smooth and fresh rather than bold".
+According to Record Worlds review "Liza has adopted the easy, relaxed style of the label's summer, showing herself smooth and fresh rather than bold".
 He considered the songs "The Happy Time" and "The Look of Love" wonderful.
 Billboard noted that Minnelli sounded like her mother, singer and actress Judy Garland, and that was a good thing.
 The magazine stated that three songs stood out on the album: "The Look of Love", "(The Tragedy of) Butterfly McHeart", and "The Happy Time".
 Cashbox magazine declared Liza Minnelli a victorious entry.
 They picked out "The Debutante's Ball", "The Look of Love", "You'd Better Sit Down, Kids", and "The Happy Time" as the album's standout moments.

 Rex Reed of HiFi Stereo Review wrote that the album "is a lesson in sensitive lyricism" and "simply wonderful".
 He stated that Minnelli's voice on the recording "is better than ever—full of joy and soft splendor, melancholy innocence, and touches of mature woman's sarcasm and elegance".
 Morgan Ames of High Fidelity, considered the record a pleasant surprise, especially due to Minnelli's gentle singing.
 He noted that many critics believed that the artist's voice would not last long due to her deplorable condition and disastrous off-pitch performances throughout her career, but the album proved otherwise.
 He concluded by saying that Minnelli seemed to be finding a better focus on what she wanted to sing, and her vocals were great, except when she "screams" in the songs.

 In a retrospective review, JT Griffith of AllMusic defined the album as an energetic collection that captures a lively artist in a solid set of songs.
 He noted that the track list mixes Broadway numbers with material from contemporary singer-songwriters of the time.